 LEARN MORE WITH A FREE CONSULTATION

 Damages in a car wreck claim usually include money for economic losses, such as medical bills, and noneconomic losses, such as pain and suffering.
 Regardless of how much evidence is initially available, car wreck victims are usually entitled to substantial compensation.
-For a free consultation with an experienced personal injury lawyer in Miami, contact the Aigen Law Firm.
+For a free consultation with an experienced personal injury lawyer in Miami, contact the Aigen Injury Law.
 We do not charge upfront legal fees in these matters.